RobbiNespu/rootstealer/README.md

 ```
 Config  CMD  that you need use to do injection, edit  value of variable CMD in /rootstealer/sendleys/src/sendkeys.c

-Now you can takethat following:
+Now you can take that following:

 ```
+# make; cd ..    #to backto rootstealer/
 # pip intall gi
 or
 # pip install gir
 ```
 Run the python script to spy all windows gui and search window with "@root" string in title.

 ```
 $ python rootstealer.py &
 ```

+Done, look the video demo.

 ## Tests